dallonasnes/police-scanner-analysis/README.md

-# Realtime police scanner analysis
+# Multiple infinite input stream realtime analysis
 ## Big data web app deployed to AWS EMR Cluster

+Demo video and walkthrough at this link: https://youtu.be/PHhb9FtWUL8

 ### Overview
 This project performs real-time speech content analyses on audio recordings of police by constantly listening to the public police scanners in various districts occupied by Chicago Police Department and also supporting manually uploaded recordings in a web application.

 It is an implementation of the lambda architecture.
 Batch layer processing includes processing source truth data - transcripts of police scanner recordings and metadata - in Hive and analyzing it in Spark.
 The serving layer is implemented with hbase and serves precomputed views to a node.js web server that then renders views on a web client.
 The speed layer includes a pipeline managing real-time transcription of new audio recordings, lambda functions that send messages to kafka topics when transcription of a recording has finished, and a Spark kafka-consumer that runs Sentiment Analysis inference on the transcriptions of recordings and updates statistics in hbase in real time.

-Demo video and walkthrough at this link: https://youtu.be/PHhb9FtWUL8

 ### How to run on AWS EMR Cluster
 Note: The cluster this was deployed to has since been taken down.
 The below instructions may be helpful for those wishing to deploy this code on a new cluster.